ruby2js/ruby2js/docs/src/_docs/filters/require.md

 statement referencing the top level classes, modules, constants, and methods defined in that source.

+If the `require_recursive` option is specified, then all symbols defined by all sources referenced by the transitive closure of all requires defined by that source.

 If no exports are found, the required file is converted to JavaScript and expanded inline.

 {% rendercontent "docs/note", extra_margin: true %}